[Ord. No. 2024-268, 2/12/2024[1]]

 3.

-The landowner of the land to which FPR will be applied must provide, at their option, one of the following to the Township: 1) prior to land application, the results of the toxic characteristics leaching procedure (TCLP) test, the American Society for Testing Materials (ASTM) water leaching test, or such other test acceptable to the Township on the FPR to be applied and a written certification, made under penalty of perjury, that said results are true, correct and representative of the FPR to be applied; or 2) at least seven days prior to application, a sample of the FPR to be applied, which sample must be sufficient in form, substance and size for the toxic characteristics leaching procedure (TCLP) test, the American Society for Testing Materials (ASTM) water leaching test, or such other test acceptable to the Township.
-In the event FPR is stored on-site, in the alternative, the landowner may choose to provide the Township with access to stored FPR to conduct its own sampling, provided that such access is provided 10 days prior to application.
-Further, the landowner hereby authorizes the Township to use the sample to conduct testing of the FPR to determine, among other things, that the FPR does not contain substances that would, for example, classify the FPR as residual waste or hazardous waste under PA DEP regulations.
+The property owner of the land to which FPR will be applied must provide, at their option, one of the following to the Township: A) prior to land application, the results of the toxic characteristics leaching procedure (TCLP) test, the American Society for Testing Materials (ASTM) water leaching test, or such other test acceptable to the Township on the FPR to be applied and a written certification, made under penalty of perjury, that said results are true, correct and representative of the FPR to be applied; or B) at least seven days prior to application, a sample of the FPR to be applied, which sample must be sufficient in form, substance and size for the toxic characteristics leaching procedure (TCLP) test, the American Society for Testing Materials (ASTM) water leaching test, or such other test acceptable to the Township.
+In the event FPR is stored on site, in the alternative, the property owner may choose to provide the Township with access to stored FPR to conduct its own sampling, provided that such access is provided 10 days prior to application.
+Further, the property owner hereby authorizes the Township to use the sample to conduct testing of the FPR to determine, among other things, that the FPR does not contain substances that would, for example, classify the FPR as residual waste or hazardous waste under PA DEP regulations.
 In the event any test performed or test results obtained under this section indicate that the FPR to be land applied contains any substance that would reclassify the FPR as residual waste or hazardous waste under PA DEP regulations, said reclassified FPR shall not be land applied in the Township.

 4.